 where $\xi^\mu=x^\mu$, in contrast to the 1d case \eqref{E:prX21d}.
-There are no scalar symmetries, just as the case was for the corresponding 1d theory of Section \ref{sec:MasslessPhi4Theory}.
-This is in accordance with Corollary \ref{C:1d4dcorr}, which says the scalar, variational symmetries will be the same for the 1d and the 4d theories.
+There are no scalar symmetries, as in the case of the corresponding 1d theory in Section \ref{sec:MasslessPhi4Theory}.
+This is in accordance with Corollary \ref{C:1d4dcorr}, which states that scalar variational symmetries will be the same for the 1d and 4d theories.